 - 2 teaspoons dried oregano or Italian seasoning blend

 - 2 teaspoons chili powder (reduce to 1 teaspoon for less spicy chili)

 - 1 Tablespoon ground cumin

 - 1 Tablespoon minced garlic

-- Add all the ingredients except the cream cheese to a slow cooker.
-Give everything a stir as best you can to mix.
-Cook on low for 6-7 hours or high for 3 hours.
+- Add all the ingredients except the cream cheese to a 4 quart or larger slow cooker.
+Give everything a big stir.
+Cook on low for 6-7 hours or on high for 3 hours.

 - Remove the chicken and chop into bite-sized pieces or use two forks to shred it.
 Return chicken to the slow cooker and add the cream cheese.
 Stir everything together until the cream cheese has melted.
 Taste, then add more salt or seasonings if desired.
 I usually add a little more chili powder and dried oregano/Italian seasoning blend.
 Cover the slow cooker and cook for about 10-15 more minutes.

 - Serve warm topped with fresh cilantro, shredded cheese, or crackers.
 And serve alongside my favorite cornbread or dinner rolls.
 Cover and store leftovers in the refrigerator for up to 1 week.
 Reheat on the stove or in the microwave.

 - Freezing Instructions: Freeze up to 3-4 months.
 Freeze in 1 big container or a few smaller containers.
 Thaw overnight in the refrigerator or place the container/bag in the sink filled with warm water.
 Once thawed, cook in a large pot on medium heat for 30 minutes.
 Or reheat in the microwave until warmed throughout.